tokenInsight/ti-oracle/README.md

   - `forge create TIOracle --rpc-url=https://polygon-rpc.com --interactive --constructor-args bitcoin 5 300 --gas-price 65000000000`
   - you can deploy the `contracts/src/TIOracle.sol` in any ways you like, and `forge` is just one choice

-- meaning for the above constructor arguments
+- meaning of the above constructor arguments
   - pricing feeding is for `bitcoin`
   - feed `5` times each round
   - timeout for one round is 300 seconds

-- adding address of the transmission nodes:
+- adding address of the permitted transmission nodes
   - call this method of the contract `addNode(address newNode)`
   - you can do this by your wallet connected to etherscan
   - Or, you can use the tool `cast`, as the following command